 5. Can boys join the Sixth Form?

-Yes, from September 2021, we have welcomed applications from boys to join our Sixth Form.
+Yes, from September 2021 we welcomed applications from boys for our Sixth Form.

 6. What if I change my mind about my subject choices for Sixth Form?

 Firstly, don’t worry.
-If you change your mind during the applications window (which will open in the Autumn term of 2021), you can submit another application as we will work from your most recent application when processing your subject choices.
+If you change your mind during the applications window (which will open on 3 November 2021), you can submit another application as we will work from your most recent application when processing your subject choices.

 If you change your mind after the application window has closed (end of January 2022), please let us know by email and we will endeavour to accommodate any subject changes.It isn’t uncommon for students to change their mind once they receive their GCSE results.

-Please be advised, however, that after online applications have closed, options blocks will be created which may limit choices slightly.
+Please be advised, however, that after online applications have closed, option blocks will be created which may limit choices slightly.

 7. What happens after I submit my application?